chains-lab/companies-svc/docs/web/docs/DistributorBlockAttributes.md

 ### NewDistributorBlockAttributes

-`func NewDistributorBlockAttributes(distributorId string, initiatorId string, reason string, status string, blockedAt time.Time, ) *DistributorBlockAttributes`
+`func NewDistributorBlockAttributes(distributorId uuid.UUID, initiatorId uuid.UUID, reason string, status string, blockedAt time.Time, ) *DistributorBlockAttributes`

 NewDistributorBlockAttributes instantiates a new DistributorBlockAttributes object This constructor will assign default values to properties that have it defined,